Consider allowing JavaScript. Otherwise, you have to be proficient in

 Essentially, all models are wrong, but some are useful.

-I strongly hold that for ‘demonstrating achievement of steady state’ no statistical model is useful at all…
+I strongly hold that for ‘demonstrating achievement of steady state’ none of the proposed statistical models is useful at all…

 The requirement of multiple dose studies is highly controversial.
 At the time being the EMA – apart from Australia – is the only jurisdiction requiring them.
 They were never necessary for the FDA, and Health Canada required them only for drugs with accumulation (\(\small{AUC_{0-\tau}>80\%\,AUC_{0-\infty}}\)) until 2012.